L4S Publications

 Policy Brief

-The Link4Skills Policy Brief is a “living” document that is being updated as the project evolves.
-The initial version, issued in January 2025, Â examines the effects of artificial intelligence and automation on European labor markets, highlighting both challenges and opportunities.
-While AI and automation enhance productivity and create high-skilled jobs, they also displace routine and low-skilled roles, leading to a polarized labor market.
+The Link4Skills Policy Brief is a working document that is being updated as the project evolves.
+The initial version, issued in January 2025, examines the effects of artificial intelligence and automation on European labor markets, highlighting both challenges and opportunities.
+The brief presents evidence indicating AI and automation enhance productivity and create high-skilled jobs while also displacing routine and low-skilled roles, inducing labor market polarization.
 Policy recommendations include expanding reskilling programs, addressing biases in AI systems, and improving credential recognition for migrants.

 xx This report presents a low-resolution prototype (mockup) of the Link4Skills Navigator.
 It’s essentially a status report on development of the Navigator as of November 2024.
 It describes the Navigator’s key functionalities and explains the ongoing development process.
 A functional prototype of the Navigator is due for release at the end of 2025.